chlorm-forks/Emby.Wiki/Synology-:-Accessing-Beta-and-Development-Releases.md

 Details:-

-* We currently have full Synology package support for beta releases of Emby Server, which are made available through a dedicated repository.
+* We currently have full Synology/XPEnology package support for beta releases of Emby Server, which are made available through a dedicated repository.
 The framework is in place to support development releases, but Mono development builds are not available at this time.

 * Once you have installed a beta release, you will need to wait for a stable release with a version number that is the same or higher than the beta you have installed, before you can switch back to a stable release.